-Here it is ladies…and gents!!
-This is by far, THE BEST vanilla extract you will ever use.
-So many people think that making homemade anything takes so much time and effort that sometimes it’s easier to just buy premade.
+So many people think that making homemade anything takes so much time and effort that sometimes it’s easier to just buy pre-made.
 Let me tell you – sometimes, yes; and SOMETIMES, there is nothing better than homemade.

+Vanilla is a staple ingredient in almost every recipe.
+If you love baking or cooking, you can bet you’re going to need vanilla extract at some point – many times over!
+Why not create an extract that is both healthy since there are no preservatives AND it makes your dishes tasting heavenly!
 I make this every year for friends and family and let me tell you, people ask for it when they need more.
 You can truly tell the difference when you are baking with it!!
-The key to the best vanilla extract is real MADAGASCAR vanilla beans and GOOD vodka!

-If you can’t find high quality Madagascar beans at a local Amish shop. you can go to Amazon and buy THESE which is what I use!
-Don’t skimp on the beans – there is a huge difference with cheap versus quality.
+If you can’t find high quality Madagascar beans at a local Amish store you can go to Amazon and buy THESE which is what I use!
+Don’t skimp on the beans – there is a huge difference in cheap versus quality.

 Seal it up and put it in a dark cupboard for at least 3 months to steep.
 I personally prefer letting them sit for at least 4 months but the concentration will be ready at 3.
 I tend to make these in August which means they are ready for gift giving at Christmas!